intel/container-experience-kits-demo-area/demo/README.md

 And when it comes up, now we can take a look at the interfaces that were created and attached to that pod:

 ```
-$ kubectl exec -it multipod -- ip -d a
+$ kubectl exec -it multipod-1 -- ip -d a
 ```

 Now we can see that there are three interfaces!